incognia/Juno/README.md

 **Empower Middle School Students with Our JupyterLab Programming Lab** Join us in empowering middle school students (ages 12 to 15) with a JupyterLab-based programming laboratory.
 We believe that hands-on experience is key to learning, and our platform facilitates just that.
 Through Docker Compose and a Python script, we make it effortless to set up and manage individual programming environments for your students, allowing them to dive into the world of coding with ease.

+## Prerequisites

+Before diving into our lab, make sure your system meets the following requirements:

+- A server equipped with Docker Engine, ideally running Debian or Alpine Linux.
+- Docker Compose to streamline container management.

+Please note that our lab is designed to function in an environment directly accessible from the internet.
+This is because each container uses two ports: port 1022 for SSH and port 1088 for accessing JupyterLab via a web browser.
+With each additional container, these port numbers increase by 100 (e.g., 1022, 1122, 1222 for SSH, or 1088, 1188, 1288 for Jupyter).
+Therefore, it's recommended that your server is exposed, meaning there are no NAT rules in place.

+Alternatively, the lab can operate within a LAN that allows for DNS customization.
+This can be achieved in environments with Active Directory or by manually configuring the hosts file.

 ### Stack

 ![Juno Docker Stack](https://raw.githubusercontent.com/incognia/Juno/main/.assets/junoStack.svg)